 If you have related events you would like to bring to our attention please email us at email@example.com.

-National Child Protection Week will run in September 2017.
+National Child Protection Week runs from 2 – 8 September 2018.
 NAPCAN’s PLAY YOUR PART campaign provides communities and individuals with practical information on how to ‘play your part’ and to embed primary prevention messages into social discourse.

 The Day for Daniel is a National Day of Action to raise awareness of child safety, protection and harm prevention.